 Daniel Collins is a partner in the Los Angeles office of Munger, Tolles & Olson.
 Mr. Collins’ practice focuses on appellate litigation and complex civil litigation.
 He has represented a wide variety of clients in numerous appellate matters in the 9th Circuit, the U.S. Supreme Court, and the California appellate courts.
 These appellate matters have included cases involving contract law, securities law, federal preemption, the First Amendment, civil RICO, and qui tam litigation.
 In 2012, after hundreds of pages of appellate briefing and two oral arguments, Mr. Collins obtained a complete reversal of the largest civil judgment in the U.S. in 2008 (more than $603 million), and the appellate court instead ordered entry of JNOV on all claims in our clients’ favor.
 Mr. Collins also successfully argued two major cases in the Fifth and Ninth Circuits that effectively brought an end to efforts to hold the energy industry liable in tort for injuries allegedly caused by global warming.
 Mr. Collins’ civil litigation and appellate practice has also included the defense of significant cases under the Alien Tort Statute.

 Over the course of his career, Mr. Collins has argued in numerous federal and state appellate and trial courts.
-In particular, he has argued 33 cases in the 9th Circuit, including two before the en banc court, and four cases in the California Supreme Court.
+In particular, he has argued 36 cases in the 9th Circuit, including two before the en banc court, and four cases in the California Supreme Court.
 Mr. Collins has also argued before the International Court of Justice in The Hague.
-He is a member of the California Bar and the District of Columbia Bar and is admitted to practice before the 2d, 5th, 6th, 9th, 11th, and D.C.
+He is a member of the California Bar and the District of Columbia Bar and is admitted to practice before the 2d, 5th, 6th, 7th, 9th, 11th, and D.C.
 Circuits.
+He has also been repeatedly recognized as a leading appellate lawyer by Chambers USA.

 Between June 2001 and September 2003, Mr. Collins served as an associate deputy attorney general in the office of the deputy attorney general in the U.S. Department of Justice.
 While serving in the deputy attorney general’s office, Mr. Collins coordinated the department’s efforts on several major legislative and policy initiatives and testified multiple times before the House and Senate Judiciary Committees.
 In particular, Mr. Collins worked extensively on the Prosecutorial Remedies and Other Tools to end the Exploitation of Children Today (PROTECT) Act of 2003, which included provisions to combat child pornography and child abuse and to reform federal sentencing laws, as well as on the Identity Theft Penalty Enhancement Act.
 Mr. Collins also played a key role in the formulation of the civil rights’ division’s guidelines on prohibiting the use of racial profiling in federal law enforcement.